gvwilson/sdxpy/en/src/templating/index.md

 ## How We Got Here {: #templating-learning}

-We have just implemented a simple programming language.
+We have just implemented another simple programming language.
 It can't do arithmetic,
 but if we wanted to add tags like: